MINIMUM ORDER: 15 Kits

 - Finally, return the BioScan back into its protective case, complete the chain of custody and put them both into the pre-paid envelope and send for lab analysis.

 - Your final report will arrive with 3-5 days via PDF to the email address you provide.

 The Mold Test Kit is simple to use and provides top-quality accredited laboratory test results.
-The accredited, Environmental Diagnostics Laboratory (EDLab), analysis and final report is included in the cost of the Mold Screen Check.
+The accredited, WTI laboratory services, analysis and final report is included in the cost of the Mold Screen Check.
 Hundreds of types of mold are tested and evaluated for identification and concentration levels.
 There are no hidden fees or additional costs.

 Mold Testing Kit